LeanInIndia/Lean_In_JMI/README.md

 - WIN- Winning, by Jack Welch
 - RY- Reinventing Yourself by Steve Chandler
 - BAB- How to Build a Business Warren Buffett Would Buy: The R.C.
 Willey Story by Jeff Benedict
+- OPEN- The Open Organization, Igniting Passion and Performance: by Jim Whitehurst